-expense if it is able to show that the expense was incurred in the production of its income and that the risk of such payment occurring was so closely connected with the business operations that it was necessarily incidental to the carrying on of that business.49 The expense must also not be of a capital nature.
+Similar to the position above, a franchisee may prematurely terminate a franchise agreement for any number of reasons, most often because of unforeseen financial difficulties.
+The franchisee would in these circumstances most probably be required to pay compensation to the franchisor.
+The franchisee will only be entitled to a deduction of the expense if it is able to show that the expense was incurred in the production of its income and that the risk of the payment occurring was so closely connected with the business operations that it was necessarily incidental to the carrying on of that business.
+60 The expense must also not be of a capital nature.

 The compensation paid by the franchisee to the franchisor in these circumstances cannot be said to have been incurred by the franchisee in the course of its ordinary income-earning operations, but rather because of the discontinuance of its business operations (incomeearning structure).
-Such expenditure would accordingly, in most instances, be properly classified as being capital in nature and thus not deductible under section 11(a).
+This expenditure would accordingly, in most instances, be properly classified as being capital in nature and thus not deductible under section 11(a).
 Furthermore, the provisions of section 23(g) will prevent any deduction as the expense will be regarded as money not laid out or expended for the purposes of trade.